top of page

 All Hedgehog owners already know, Hedgehogs can be very fussy.
 Many, adamantly refuse to eat certain prepared foods, certain fruits, veggies and even treats.
 You may need to be patient when offering new food items to your pet.
 For very fussy Hedgehogs, I find the best way to coax them into trying new food items is to keep offering it at regular scheduled times.

-After 25 years of trying various foods and constantly analyzing/studying them … WE ARE NOT CONVINCED that commercial brands of hedgehog foods are completely balanced and therefore we DO NOT USE ANY COMMERCIALLY PREPARED BRANDS OF HEDGEHOG FOOD!
+After 25 years of trying various foods and constantly analyzing/studying them …to date, WE ARE NOT CONVINCED that commercial brands of hedgehog foods are completely balanced and therefore we DO NOT USE ANY COMMERCIALLY PREPARED BRANDS OF HEDGEHOG FOOD!

 We recommend a premium high quality, fish protein based, grain free and low fat cat food that is age appropriate.